faminchik/transfermarkt-bot/README.md

 ## Interesting Transfers Algorithm

-In order to skip tons of redundant transfers, so-called _Interesting transfers algorithm_ were implemented.
+In order to skip tons of redundant transfers, so-called _Interesting Transfers Algorithm_ were implemented.

-If one the following conditions is true, the transfer is marked as **Interesting**
+If one the following conditions is true, the transfer is marked as **interesting**:

 -   Transfer or loan value ≥ **€5.00m**
 -   Player market value ≥ **€5.00m**